Loci Similes: A Benchmark for Extracting Intertextualities in Latin Literature: Introduction

 A case in point is the Church Father Jerome.
 Recent digital-hermeneutic studies have begun to map his ``micro-quotations'' \citep{DBLP:journals/dhq/SchroppKRF24}, yet the semantic breadth of his reuse remains a challenge.
 When Jerome alludes to the Augustan poet Virgil, he often retains the semantic core of a hexameter verse while altering its word order or syntax to suit his Christian prose context.
 In Jerome's writings, the general tension between his pagan \textit{paideia} and Christian discourse emerges with particular clarity in the details of how he quotes classical pagan sources and adapts them for his own texts (see Figure \ref{fig:intertextual_example}).
 Since canonical authors such as Virgil were deeply embedded in the educational curriculum, quoting them often served as a shorthand for shared cultural memory.
 Late Antique Christian writers like Jerome inherit this repertoire, but their reuse frequently reframes pagan language within Christian contexts, making citation patterns a measurable trace of shifting cultural authority.

-Beyond their extraction, systematically mapping these dependencies allows scholars to reconstruct the ``virtual library'' available to an author, gaining insight into which sources most strongly shaped their writing.
-Furthermore, analyzing how these connections cluster, ranging from explicit citations to subtle echoes, helps refine theoretical definitions of intertextuality and investigate the rhetorical motivations behind text reuse.
-However, the development of automated methods for detecting intertextual connections with language models is held back by the absence of a standardized benchmark and easily accessible datasets.
+Beyond extraction, systematically mapping these dependencies allows scholars to reconstruct the ``virtual library'' available to an author and gaining insight into which sources most strongly shaped their writing.
+Analyzing how these connections cluster, from explicit citation to subtle echo, further helps refine theoretical definitions of intertextuality and probe the rhetorical motivations behind text reuse.
+Although some resources exist~\citep{DBLP:conf/naacl/BurnsBLCD21,toyin-etal-2026-gretino}, automated, language-model-based detection of intertextual connections remains constrained by a lack of standardized benchmarks and accessible datasets.

 In this paper, we take a step towards addressing this gap by introducing \textit{Loci Similes}, a benchmark designed to enable researchers to systematically compare and evaluate computational approaches for intertextuality detection.
+Our paper makes the following key contributions: